alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

     cf create-domain ORGNAME example.com
     ```

-3. Map the route to your application:
+3. Map a subdomain route to your application:

     ```bash
-    cf map-route APPNAME example.com
+    cf map-route APPNAME example.com --hostname www
     ```

-4. Create an instance of the `cdn-route` service by running the following command, replacing `my-cdn-route` with the name of your service instance, and `example.com` with your domain:
+4. Create an instance of the `cdn-route` service by running the following command, replacing `my-cdn-route` with the name of your service instance, and `www.example.com` with your domain:

     ```bash
     cf create-service cdn-route cdn-route my-cdn-route \
-        -c '{"domain": "example.com"}'
+        -c '{"domain": "www.example.com"}'
     ```

     >This command includes `cdn-route` twice because `cdn-route` is the name of the service **and** the name of the service plan.